chin-rcip/diagrams.net_libraries/README.md

 ## Context

 **[diagrams.net](https://www.diagrams.net/) libraries** is a collection of custom shape library files (.xml) of ontologies used to represent semantic patterns through [diagrams.net](https://www.diagrams.net/).
 It is maintained by the Canadian Heritage Information Network (CHIN) and used to generate diagrams in the context of its Linked Open Data projects.
-Currently, CHIN provides seven libraries for the following CIDOC CRM ontologies (i.e. the ones that are officially released in RDFS format).
+Currently, CHIN provides eight libraries for the following CIDOC CRM ontologies (i.e. the ones that are officially released in RDFS format).
 The libraries are of benefit to users who design diagrams for data models that are based on CIDOC CRM.

   - CIDOC CRM base (version 7.1.3): includes two libraries, one with properties' quantification, and one without.